 Because the students are brought to school and taken home again in the afternoon by school bus, the starting and ending times are set as indicated in the schedule.
 It is customary not to schedule free periods.
-This means that all students have a schedule of 35 teaching periods of 45 minutes duration per school year.
-This yields (on average 39 school weeks) a total scheduled classroom time of 1050 clock by subject teachers.
-If a teacher is scheduled to be absent, he/she prepares assignments.
-Cancelled classes from the first three grades are most of the time substituted, in the higher grades this depends on the available substitutes.
+This means that all students have a schedule of 35 teaching periods of 45 minutes duration per school year, consisting of 40 weeks.

-3 Members are Child Focus, School Social Worker, Public Health Nurse, Center for Youth and Family, hours.
 The number of scheduled cancelled class days is limited; over a school year between 5 and 10 days, 30 to 50 clock hours.
 The scheduled classroom time is therefore sufficient.